sst/guide/_chapters/organizing-services.md

     notify-job/
 ```

 Why?
-Most of the code changes are going to happen in the **serverless-stack-demo-mono-api** repo.
+Most of the code changes are going to happen in the **serverless-stack-demo-ext-api** repo.
 When your team is making rapid changes, you are likely to have many feature branches, bug fixes, and pull requests.
 A bonus with serverless is that you can spin up new environments at zero cost (you only pay for usage, not for provisioning resources).
-For example, a team can have dozens of stages such as: prod, staging, dev, feature-x, feature-y, feature-z, bugfix-x, bugfix-y, pr-128, pr-132, etc. This ensures each change is tested on real infrastructure before being promoted to production.
+For example, a team can have dozens of ephemeral stages such as: prod, staging, dev, feature-x, feature-y, feature-z, bugfix-x, bugfix-y, pr-128, pr-132, etc. This ensures each change is tested on real infrastructure before being promoted to production.

-On the other hand, changes are going to happen less frequently in the **serverless-stack-demo-mono-resources** repo.
+On the other hand, changes are going to happen less frequently in the **serverless-stack-demo-ext-resources** repo.
 And most likely you don't need a complete set of standalone DynamoDB tables for each feature branch.
 In fact, a team can have three stages such as: prod, staging, and dev.
-And the feature/bugfix/pr stages of the **serverless-stack-demo-mono-api** can all connect to the dev stage of the **serverless-stack-demo-mono-resources.**
+And the feature/bugfix/pr stages of the **serverless-stack-demo-ext-api** can all connect to the dev stage of the **serverless-stack-demo-ext-resources**.

 TODO: UPDATE SCREENSHOT
 ![](/assets/best-practices/organizing-services-1.png)

+So if you have a service that doesn't make sense to replicate in an ephemeral environment, we would suggest moving it to the repo with all the infrastructure services.
 This is what we have seen most teams do.
 And this setup scales well as your project and team grows.

-Now that we have decided to place all of our API services inside the same repo **serverless-stack-demo-mono-api**, let's take a look at how to organize the code inside it.
+Now that we have figured out how to organize our application into repos, let's look at how we split our app into the various services.
+We'll start with creating a separate service for our DynamoDB tables.